sagarabilly/sagara-command/README.md

 - **System Monitor (sysmon):** Quickly dsplay your system status: memory, cpu, disk, boot uptime, and more.
 - **Sagara Rename (srename):** Quicky rename all the files based on a list or csv or text or even mimicking other folder.
 - **Install Engine Setup (ies) [Still under development!]:** Automation powershell script to install and setup some programs automatically.
+- **Sagara Webnote (webnote):** Displaying ypur markdown text note in a form of html with my pre-applied css design and deploy it locally (currently set to port 9995)

 ## Requirements